Netcentric/accesscontroltool/docs/ApplyConfig.md

 The installation takes place in phase "PREPARE" by default, i.e. before any other content from the package has been installed.
 Optionally you can make the hook kick in in phase "INSTALLED" (i.e. after the content has been installed) by additionally setting the package property `actool.atInstalledPhase` to `true`.
 This is helpful if the initial content on which you want to set ACEs is created via classical package content (instead of inline yaml `initialContent`).
 That is only properly supported since AEM 6.4.2 (for details look at [issue 287](https://github.com/Netcentric/accesscontroltool/issues/287)) and since ACTool 2.4.0.

-An install hook is ignored in the cloud because the startup hook is to be used for that use case (the package property `actool.forceInstallHookInCloud` can be used force excution).
+An install hook is ignored in the Cloud because the startup hook is to be used for that use case (the package property `actool.forceInstallHookInCloud` can be used force excution).

 **Notice:** Packages with install hooks can only be installed by admin users (compare with [JCRVLT-427](https://issues.apache.org/jira/browse/JCRVLT-427))!
 This is either user with id `admin`, `system` or every member of group `administrators`.